 A picture-perfect escape for Rocky Mountains skiing and snowboarding, it’s also a delight for city lovers who want to catch a game at Coors Field, wander through the Denver Art Museum, or sip their way through the metropolis’s rich craft beer scene.

 As is the case at SWF, Delta is Albany’s airline of choice for flights to Motor City.
-Just under a two-hour trip, the plane touches down at the Detroit Metro Airport, which is located right outside the heart of the city.
+Just under a two-hour trip, the plane touches down at the Detroit Metro Airport (DTW), which is located right outside the heart of the city.
 In town, Detroit tempts visitors with everything from arts (hello, Detroit Institute of Arts!) to shopping (looking at you, Eastern Market) and history (Motown Museum, anyone?).

 As for food, Americana eats like hot dogs and chili fries hit the spot like nothing else.